Types of Chef Knife Bags - How to Choose!?

 Size: Medium – Large

-The big difference you will find with knife cases besides the price is their capacity to not only hold more knives of varying sizes but to also carry any other kitchen utensils you may need to bring along with you.
-There are standard and deluxe sizes depending on the kind of space you need.
+The big difference you will find with this knife case besides the price is its capacity to hold knives of varying sizes along with small kitchen utensils you may need to bring along with you.

 Most cases zip open like a piece of luggage and have different slots that you can get to by flipping them over like a book.
-Due to their size and capacity, they can end up taking some counter space, but you won’t have to worry about not being able to bring all the tools you need for the kitchen.
+Due to their size and capacity, you won’t have to worry about not being able to bring all the tools you need for the kitchen.

 While there are some that come in the wax-sealed canvas material most knife cases you are likely to find will be a polyester material.
 This makes them durable and easier to clean after being used in the kitchen.